Yuma Mizuno

 The data of solutions of Q-systems computed by the fermionic formulas: json file.
 See Theorem 13.11 in the paper written by Kuniba, Nakanishi, and Suzuki for a mathematical explanation.
 These data was used for computing the exponents in the paper Exponents associated with Y-systems and their relationship with q-series.

 I'm interested in formalising mathematics.
 I formalized the definition of cluster algebras in Lean.
-I also made some contributions to mathlib (the Lean mathematical library).
-The main one is to write a library for bicategories, including the coherence theorem.
+I also made some contributions to Mathlib (the Lean mathematical library).
+The main one is to write a library for bicategories.
+I also developed the coherence tactic and the the string diagram widget for bicategories (and for monoidal categories as a special case), which are available in Mathlib.
+I gave a demonstration of these tools at Lean Together 2025 (Youtube: Metaprogramming on monoidal categories).
+See also a demo in Lean 4 Web.